dominikhoebert/send_ip_bot/README.md

 # send_ip_telegrambot

-This is a simple python script that sends the public and/or local IP address of the machine to a telegram chat.
+This is a simple python script that sends the public and/or local IP address of the machine to a notification service using Apprise.

 ## Simple Install using pipx